Camelopardalis: Meteor showers

 The annual May meteor shower Camelopardalids from comet 209P/LINEAR have a radiant in Camelopardalis.

-Space exploration

-The space probe Voyager 1 is moving in the direction of this constellation, though it will not be nearing any of the stars in this constellation for many thousands of years, by which time its power source will be long dead.

 History

 Camelopardalis is not one of Ptolemy's 48 constellations in the Almagest.
 It was created by Petrus Plancius in 1613.
 It first appeared in a globe designed by him and produced by Pieter van den Keere.
 One year later, Jakob Bartsch featured it in his atlas.
 Johannes Hevelius depicted this constellation in his works which were so influential that it was referred to as Camelopardali Hevelii or abbreviated as Camelopard.
 Hevel.

 Part of the constellation was hived off to form the constellation Sciurus Volans, the Flying Squirrel, by William Croswell in 1810.
 However this was not taken up by later cartographers.

 Equivalents

 In Chinese astronomy, the stars of Camelopardalis are located within a group of circumpolar stars called the Purple Forbidden Enclosure (紫微垣 Zǐ Wēi Yuán).